Makkkiiii/Coursework1-Password-Generator-/README.md

 For this project, I created a password generator using only "**C**".
 It bears similarities to other password generators available online.
 It is equivalent to **Generating a specific number of passwords with upper and lower case, special characters, and numbers**.
 Additionally, this program creates a file for you in which the _Generated Passwords_ are kept.

+## Features
+- Can be of any length.
+- Includes upper and lower characters.
+- Includes Special Characters.
+- Saves password to a text file.
+- n number of passwords can be generated.
+- The user can generate more passwords if he/she does not like the password given before.

 As an illustration,

 Suppose the program created the password "**agUTxImA61aXmep**".
 You will be prompted by the program to name a "File" before it can be created.